PREM015/PREM015/README.md

 - 🎓 Diploma Holder — Always learning and building things
 - ⚡ Passionate about **tech, games, and clean code**
-- 🌍 Traveler by heart, developer by profession
+- 🌍 Developer by profession, creator by passion

 ---